 Abstract.
-In recent decades, Finite Element Modelling (FEM) has become a very popular tool in volcanological studies, and has been used to describe even complex system geometries, accounting for multiple reservoirs, topography and heterogeneous distribution of host rock mechanical properties.
+In recent decades, finite-element modelling (FEM) has become a very popular tool in volcanological studies and has even been used to describe complex system geometries by accounting for multiple reservoirs, topography, and heterogeneous distribution of host rock mechanical properties.
 In spite of this, the influence of geological information on numerical simulations is still poorly considered.
-In this work, a 2D FEM of the Colima Volcanic Complex (Mexico) is provided by using

-- 5 the LInear Static Analysis (LISA) software, in order to investigate the stress field conditions at increasing detail of geological data.
-By integrating the published geophysical, volcanological and petrological data, we modelled the stress field considering either one or two magma chambers connected to the surface via dykes or isolated (not connected) in the elastic host rocks (considered homogeneous and non homogeneous).
+In this work, 2D FEM of the Colima Volcanic Complex (Mexico) is provided by using the Linear Static Analysis (LISA) software in order to investigate the stress field conditions with increasingly detailed geological data.
+By integrating the published geophysical, volcanological, and petrological data, we modelled the stress field considering either one or two magma chambers connected to the surface via dykes or isolated (not connected) in the elastic host rocks (considered homogeneous and non-homogeneous).
 We also introduced tectonic disturbance, considering the effects of direct faults bordering the Colima Rift and imposing an extensional far-field stress of 5 MPa.
-We ran the model using the gravity - 10 in calculations.
-Our results suggest that an appropriate set of geological data is of pivotal importance for obtaining reliable numerical outputs, which can be considered as a proxy for natural systems.
-Beside and beyond the importance of geological data in FEM simulations, the model runs using the complex feeding system geometry and tectonics show how the present-day Colima volcanic system can be considered in equilibrium from by stress state point of view, in agreement with the long-lasting open conduit dynamic that have lasted since 1913.
+We ran the model using the gravity in calculations.
+Our results suggest that an appropriate set of geological data is of pivotal importance for obtaining reliable numerical outputs, which can be considered a proxy for natural systems.
+Beside and beyond the importance of geological data in FEM simulations, the model runs using the complex feeding system geometry and tectonics show how the present-day Colima volcanic system can be considered in equilibrium from a stress state point of view, in agreement with the long-lasting open conduit dynamics that have lasted since 1913.

-15 1 Introduction
+1 Introduction

 Magmatism and tectonism are strongly related to regional and local stress fields, affecting both the orientation of faults and the location of volcanic vents (Geyer et al., 2016).
-The stress field around a magmatic source originates from three main contributions: (1) the background stress, composed of a vertical gravitational load, a lateral horizontal load (lithostatic confinement) and tectonic regime; (2) the stress field caused by the loading of the volcano edifice; and, (3) the stress field generated by the magmatic processor (e.g., Marti and Causer 2000; Currenti and Williams, 2014)

-20 magmatic pressure (e.g., Marti and Geyer, 2009; Currenti and Williams, 2014).

-In recent years, a large number of semi-analytical and numerical methods have been proposed for the solution of the stress field of natural systems (e.g., Cayol and Cornet, 1998; Simms and Graven, 2004; Manconi et al., 2007; Long and Grosfils, 2009; Currenti et al., 2010; Currenti and Williams, 2014; Zehner et al., 2015), taking into account the static elastic deformation in a multi-layered half-space (e.g., Dieterich and Decker, 1975; Bonafede et al., 2002; Wang et al., 2003; Gudmundsson and
+The stress field around a magmatic source originates from three main contributions: (1) the background stress, composed of a vertical gravitational load, a lateral horizontal load (lithostatic confinement), and tectonic regime; (2) the stress field caused by the loading of the volcano edifice; and (3) the stress field generated by the magmatic pressure (e.g. Marti and Geyer, 2009; Currenti and Williams, 2014).
+In recent years, a large number of semi-analytical and numerical methods have been proposed for the solution of the stress field of natural systems (e.g. Cayol and Cornet, 1998; Simms and Graven, 2004; Manconi et al., 2007; Long and Grosfils, 2009; Currenti et al., 2010; Currenti and Williams, 2014; Zehner et al., 2015), taking into account the static-elastic deforma-